 Ontario Provincial Police Officer Charged

-The officer is required to appear before the Ontario Court of Justice at 299 East Street in Geraldton on August 16, 2012.
-The Justice Prosecutions branch of the Ministry of the Attorney General will have carriage of the prosecution.
+A summons has been issued requiring Cst Wilson to appear at the Ontario Court of Justice in Cayuga on April 19, 2006, to answer to the charges.
+Justice Prosecutions of the Ministry of the Attorney General will have carriage of the prosecution.

-As this matter is now before the courts, and in consideration of the fair trial interests of the charged officer and the community, the SIU will make no further comment pertaining to this investigation.
+As this matter is now before the courts, the SIU will make no further comment pertaining to this investigation.

 Telephone/No de téléphone: 416-622-2342 or/ou 1-800-787-8529 extension 2342